econia-labs/econia/src/move/econia/doc/incentives.md

 Incentive-associated parameters and data structures.

-Contains hard-coded "genesis parameters" that are are set upon module publication per <code><a href="incentives.md#0xc0deb00c_incentives_init_module">init_module</a>()</code>, and which can be updated later per <code><a href="incentives.md#0xc0deb00c_incentives_set_incentive_parameters">set_incentive_parameters</a>()</code>.
+Contains hard-coded "genesis parameters" that are set upon module publication per <code><a href="incentives.md#0xc0deb00c_incentives_init_module">init_module</a>()</code>, and which can be updated later per <code><a href="incentives.md#0xc0deb00c_incentives_set_incentive_parameters">set_incentive_parameters</a>()</code>.